potatoeggy/eifueo/docs/sph4u7.md

 ## Special relativity

-Einstein's theory of special relativity states that time and space are relative depending on the **frame of reference** of the observer, and light travels at the *same speed* of $\pu{3.0\times10^8 m/s}$ in a vacuum no matter how it is observed in all intertial frame of reference.
+Einstein's theory of special relativity states that time and space are relative depending on the **frame of reference** of the observer, and light travels at the *same speed* of $\pu{3.0\times10^8 m/s}$ in a vacuum no matter how it is observed in all inertial frame of reference.

  - An **inertial** reference frame is one in which the law of inertia in the frame holds true.
 Only frames of reference moving at a constant velocity or at rest are inertial, and the same laws of physics apply in all inertial frames of reference.